rydmike/theme_demo/README.md

 - A static function to `init` all settings entry values to the values they have in the DB.
 - A static final `NotifierProvider` of type `SettingsEntry` for every settings value.

-We can see this below where three settings values implementations are presented as an example.
+We can see this below, where, as an example, three settings-value implementations are presented:

 ```dart
 /// A static container class for all our settings providers, default values and